stevetasticsteve/kovol-language-tools/pseudocode.md

 ## predict imperative
 - suffixes = "ɛ", "as"
 - if last vowel = "ɛ"
-  - replace "ɛ" with "o" in root
+  - replace "ɛ" with "a" in 2p root
+- if last character = "g"
+  - 2s suffix = "u"
+  - 2p suffix = "was"

 - **Result = root + suffix**